Transgender recruit joins military, Pentagon confirms

-The first transgender recruit has officially signed up for the U.S. military, despite President Donald Trump’s call for the ban of all such individuals from serving in the armed forces.
+The Pentagon confirmed Monday the first transgender recruit has signed up for military service, despite the White House calling for a ban against such personnel from serving in the armed forces.

-The Pentagon confirmed Monday the recruit signed their service contract on Friday, after meeting a slew of physical, psychological and medical requirements before being considered for military service, Pentagon spokesman Maj.
+The recruit signed a service contract on Friday after meeting a battery of physical, psychological and medical requirements for enlistment, Pentagon spokesman Army Maj.
 David Eastburn told The Washington Times.

-The Defense Department declined to comment on which branch the individual joined or whether the recruit, who wished to remain anonymous, signed up as a serviceman or servicewoman.
+Meanwhile, the White House is expected to release its official policy on transgender troops on March 23, a deadline set by President Trump a memorandum calling for a ban late last year.

-News of the enlistment comes as the Trump administration is weighing the recommendations of Defense Secretary James Mattis on whether transgender troops should be allowed into the military.
-Department spokesman Col. Rob Manning told reporters on Monday that Mr. Mattis’s guidance had been sent to the White House and is currently under review.
+Defense Department spokesman Army Col. Rob Manning told reporters Monday that Defense Secretary James Mattis’ recommendations on whether to allow transgender troops to serve was under review at the White House.

-He declined to comment on the details of the Pentagon’s recommendations, or conversations between Mr. Mattis and the Trump administration on the issue, noting that such conversations with the president “are confidential.”
-The White House is expected to release its official policy on transgender troops on March 23, a deadline issued by Mr. Trump in the initial administration memorandum calling for the transgender ban.
+Col. Manning declined to divulge any details about the recommendations or conversations between Mr. Mattis and other officials on the issue, noting the confidentiality of such information.

-Mr. Mattis’ recommendations were based on the findings of a department-led review late last year, Col. Manning said.
-That review found that stated transgendered troops could remain in the U.S. military, under certain conditions.

-The Pentagon chief was expected to deliver his recommendations on the future of transgender individuals in the U.S. military last week, but Mr. Mattis and his staff required more time to fully delve into the complexities of allowing transgender troops to serve, Pentagon Press Secretary Dana White said Thursday.

 PHOTOS: Best combat rifles of all time

+Col. Manning said Mr. Mattis’ recommendations, which were sent Friday to the White House, are based on the findings of a department-led review late last year.
+That review found that transgender troops could remain in the military under certain conditions.

+Mr. Mattis had been expected to deliver his recommendations last week, but he and his staff needed more time to fully address the complexities of the matter, Pentagon press secretary Dana White said Thursday.

-“This is a complex issue.
-And the secretary is taking his time to consider the information he’s been given.
-It’s an important issue, and again, he sees all of his decisions through the lens of lethality,” she told reporters, noting the Feb.
+“This is a complex issue, and the secretary is taking his time to consider the information he’s been given.
+It’s an important issue, and again, he sees all of his decisions through the lens of lethality,” she told reporters, noting that the Feb.
 21 due date for the policy was a “self-imposed deadline” by Mr. Mattis.

-Despite missing the deadline, the department remains “confident that the president will give [Mr. Mattis] the time necessary to provide him with a thoughtful recommendation,” said Ms. White.

-Former Defense Secretary Ash Carter formally lifted the ban on transgendered citizens serving openly in the U.S. military last year.
-Under that policy initiated by Mr. Carter, transgendered individuals would have been able to enlist into the services by July.
+Former Defense Secretary Ash Carter announced in 2016 that transgender troops could serve openly in the military.
+Under his directive, transgender recruits would have been able to enlist last July, but Mr. Mattis pushed back that deadline to January as he reviewed the Obama-era policy.

-Since the August announcement, two federal courts have ruled the White House’s ban as unconstitutional while the transgender ban policy continues to face other challenges in the judiciary.
+Last August, Mr. Trump directed the Pentagon to reinstate the ban.
+Since then, two federal courts have ruled the White House’s ban unconstitutional.

-Transgendered recruits were allowed to enlist beginning Jan.
-1 after being subjected to a slew of physical, psychological and medical requirements before being considered for military service, pending the release of the military’s recommendations to the White House.

-The new standards for transgendered enlistment include certification that a recruit has been deemed “clinically stable” in their preferred sex for 18 months, and do not suffer from marked stress or impairment tied to their selected gender during certain scenarios tied to military service.
+New standards for transgender enlistment include certification that recruits have been deemed “clinically stable” in their preferred sex for 18 months, and do not suffer from marked stress or impairment tied to their selected gender during certain scenarios tied to military service.

 The Washington Times Comment Policy